Offices

 Environmental Impact

 Mercy-USA recognizes that it is crucial that we take steps to mitigate the effects of climate change in all that we do to help people.
 This project, like all our projects, will be implemented in ways to reduce our carbon footprint and empower the communities we serve with the knowledge and resources to respond to climate change.
-The materials used in these shelters are 95% recyclable, and more importantly, these shelters are designed to last 10-15 years, compared to tents and their poly sheeting that have a lifetime of one to two years in the elements.
+The materials used in these shelters were 95% recyclable, and more importantly, these shelters were designed to last 10-15 years, compared to tents and their poly sheeting that had a lifetime of one to two years in the elements.

-The wastewater management system we install will allow for water to be reused for hard irrigation (trees).
-This is an important tool as it saves large amounts of water and directs it towards agricultural/irrigation purposes.
+A wastewater management system was installed so water was reused for hard irrigation (trees).
+This was an important tool as it saved large amounts of water and directed it towards agricultural/irrigation purposes

 We need Mercy-USA donors to help us with this big project.